 One such issue is the computing power needed for AI applications.
 The increased computing power a CPU need has driven researchers to create low-power computer chips, that consume less in terms of power but exceed current computational boundaries.

 One of the areas where AI is being used to improve current technology is facial recognition.
-This is a constantly improving use of the technology and AI Face Recognition is looking to correct current limitations regarding the technology such as failing to accurately recognize different racial groups.
+This is a constantly improving use of the technology and AI Face Recognition is looking to correct current limitations regarding the technology such as failing to recognize different racial groups accurately.

 The technology has come under scrutiny for the potential to abuse user privacy rights; however, if correctly regulated the technology has a lot of benefits to offer such as improving accessibility to technology for the disabled.